ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Since 2.1.1
 Option to set domain comparison to case-insensitive.
 Added option to ignore capitalization for email domains.
-(Thanks to Charles Fulton)
+(Thanks to Charles Fulton) Option to disable enrolments instead of deleting them.

 Release 2.1.1